Personal residence exclusion under exit tax rulesJune 30, 2015 - Phil HodgenExpatriation

 Hello again from Phil Hodgen.

 You signed up for my “Expatriation Only” email list.
 To stop receiving these emails, just click the “unsubscribe” link at the bottom of this email and you will never get another one of these.
-If you want more of this kind of email from me, sign up for one of my other mailing lists.
+If you want more of this kind of email from me.

 If you want to ask an expatriation question, hit “reply” and send me an email. 🙂